Azure/PSRule.Rules.Azure/docs/rules/en/Azure.AKS.Version.md

 ## RECOMMENDATION

-Consider upgrading AKS control plan and nodes pools to the latest stable version of Kubernetes.
+Consider upgrading AKS control plane and nodes pools to the latest stable version of Kubernetes.

 ## NOTES